JTKashuba/bargain-boxing-max-flow/README.md

 # Bargain Boxing Max Flow

 A software application developed in Python to determine the maximum flow in a flow network using the Ford-Fulkerson algorithm
+* The program constructs and evaluates a bipartite graph from data received from an input file, determining the smallest number of visible boxes when optimally nesting them inside one another (i.e., max flow)
+* There are visual aids and comments in the source code in ```nestingBoxes_maxFlow.py``` for future developers ease of use to modify it to their specific needs

 ## Problem Statement